-In accordance with the Close-Off Document paragraphs 290.163 and AUST 290.163.1, for audits of Financial Statements during the transition period, individual A will be required to cooloff from the Audit Engagement for three consecutive years (i.e. higher of three years specified in the Code or two years in laws or regulations).
+In accordance with paragraphs 290.163 and AUST 290.163.1 of the Code, for audits of financial statements during the transition period, individual A will be required to cool-off from the audit engagement for three consecutive years (i.e. higher of 3 years specified in the Code or 2 years in laws or regulations).

-If the audit was for Financial Statements beginning on or after 31 December 2023, individual A will be required to cool-off from the Audit Engagement for five consecutive years.
+If the audit was for financial statements beginning on or after 31 December 2023 individual A will be required to cool-off from the audit engagement for five consecutive years.

-Note that the length of the cooling-off periods will be the same if the Audit Client or the regulator permits individual A to increase their time-on period to seven years.
+Note that the length of the cooling-off periods will be the same if the Audit Client or the regulator permits Individual A to increase their time-on period to 7 years.